impuremaths/impuremaths.github.io/_posts/2021-03-17-the-feynman-license-plate.md

 2. Winning the lottery.
 3. The presence of life on Earth.
 4. Flipping a coin five times and then telling someone the resulting sequence.
-5. Telling someone a coin flip sequence and then flipping it.
+5. Telling someone a squence of five coin flips and then flipping it.
+6. Conducting either of the two previous scenarios with the sequence HHHHH and a coin with two heads.